 Basic Introduction to Xinglong Chestnuts

 Xinglong County is the birthplace of Yanshan chestnuts, with a long history of cultivation.
-In Lu Ji's “Explanation of Plants and Animals in The Book of Songs” from the Three Kingdoms period, it is mentioned that “chestnuts grow in all five directions, … but those from Yuyang and Fanyang are sweet and flavorful, surpassing those from other regions.”
+In Lu Ji's “Explanation of in The Book of Songs” from the Three Kingdoms period, it is mentioned that “chestnuts grow in all five directions, … but those from Yuyang and Fanyang are sweet and flavorful, surpassing those from other regions.”
 Here, Yuyang refers generally to the area within Xinglong County.
-Recognized by the Trademark Office of the State Administration for Industry and Commerce, “Xinglong Chestnuts” has been awarded the China National Geographical Indication Certification Trademark.
+Recognized by the of the State Administration for Industry and Commerce, “Xinglong Chestnuts” has been awarded the China National Geographical Indication Certification Trademark.

 Nutritional Value